You will love these crispy, delicious cauliflower pancakes! They are low carb and keto, and contain no flour.

 Reviewers on Pinterest do seem to enjoy this recipe.
 Sarah thinks you should use 4 eggs rather than two – perhaps she used a bigger cauliflower head, in which case that adding eggs would make perfect sense.

 Other suggestions include adding caramelized sweet onions, and keeping the frying pan nice and hot.
-I like the way Nori served her pancake with cold cuts and sliced cucumbers – nice and simple!
+I like the way Nori served her fritters with cold cuts and sliced cucumbers – nice and simple!

 What to do with leftover cauliflower pancakes?